 When The Simpsons creator Matt Groening founded Bongo Comics, Bill was hired on as art director and realized his cartoonist dreams when he drew the very first Simpsons comic.
 He quickly took on the role of Creative Director, editing Bongo’s entire output, and writing and drawing stories and covers as time permitted.

 Bill also worked with Groening on early character designs for the TV show Futurama and served as the series art director.
 He also recently served as Artist and Designer on Groening’s Netflix series, Disenchantment.

 In addition to his work on The Simpsons and Futurama, Bill has written and drawn his own comic book series; the four-time Eisner Award-nominated Roswell, Little Green Man and co-created three other comic book series, Heroes Anonymous, Dead Vengeance, and Lady Robotika (the latter with Jane Wiedlin of the legendary all-girl rock band, The Go-Go’s).

-Morrison also created a 96-page graphic novel adaptation of The Beatles Yellow Submarine for Titan Comics.
+Most recently, Bill – who also serves as the President of the National Cartoonists Society – was the Executive Editor of the newly relaunched MAD Magazine.
+He also created a 96-page graphic novel adaptation of The Beatles Yellow Submarine for Titan Comics.